 Learning comic media is packaged in the form of picture and colored books that contain interactive dialogue pictures that tell the process of buying and selling practices in a comprehensive and detailed manner.

-Figure 1. .
+Figure 1.
 Prototype of learning comic buying and selling media

-The product developed in this development research has the expected specifications to contain: (1) This product is based on multimedia media using the application comica and comic life 3 (2) Two-dimensional shape in the form of sheets of paper and put together into a book (3) Each sheet contains several panels which contains scene scenes (4) Contains ballon texts in the form of dialogs of students' daily conversations about the process of buying and selling practices on Social Arithmetic material.

 Based on the specifications as mentioned above, it is necessary to develop research aimed at producing multimedia-based learning media in the form of learning comics selling and buying on Social Arithmetic material.

 The results of this study provide the availability of learning comics media buying and selling practices on Social Arithmetic material.
 Based on the needs of students, teachers and madrassas and is expected to make the learning process more communicative and enjoyable.

 The following is presented relevant research by discussing the problems in accordance with this research, namely Indaryati, Jailani (2015) “Development of Mathematics Learning Comic Media Improving Student Motivation and Learning Achievement in Class V”, Prima Edukasia Journal, Volume 3 – Number 1, 2015, State University Jogja; Nurul Hidayah (2017) in “Development of Comic-Based Learning Media in Social Sciences Subject Class IV MI Nurul Hidayah Roworejo Negeri Katon Pesawaran” in the Journal of Education and Basic Learning Vol 4 No 1; Sutrisno (2018) in “Development of Physics comics as a learning media for subject matter of motion”, Repositories of Raden Intan University Lampung E-Journal TP Vol III, No. 7 (2018) shows that the difference in each study to be developed with previous research is material , development methods, and types of media that will be used in the learning media creation program.
-(Appendix, Table 1)
+(Appendix, Table 1).
+The relevant research results show that comics are suitable as learning media.
+Researchers use non-fictional images because they take photos of buying and selling practices by students in the classroom as material for comic concepts through the application of comics and comic life 3.

 Research Design

 This research is a type of Research and Development (R&D) research.
-According to Borg & Gall (1983) states "The notion of development research is a process used to develop and validate educational products".
+Borg & Gall (1983) states "The notion of development research is a process used to develop and validate educational products".
 The development procedure was adapted from Borg & Gall's (1983) theory through 10 stages, namely (1) conducting research and information gathering, (2) planning, (3) developing initial product formats, (4) design validation, (5) making revisions design validation, (6) first trial (7) revising the product, (8) conducting a second trial (9) conducting an effectiveness test on the product, and (10) revising the final product.

+The product developed in this development research has the expected specifications to contain: (1) This product is based on multimedia media using the application comica and comic life 3 (2) Two-dimensional shape in the form of sheets of paper and put together into a book (3) Each sheet contains several panels which contains scene scenes (4) Contains ballon texts in the form of dialogs of students' daily conversations about the process of buying and selling practices on Social Arithmetic material.

 Flow of Adaptation Research Procedures from Borg & Gall

-Figure 2.. the research procedure presented in the flow
+Figure 2.
+The research procedure presented in the flow